-After pruning, tissues of the cut regions remain exposed and might become prone to disease attacks.
+After pruning, tissues of the cut regions remain exposed, becoming susceptible to disease attacks.

-Moreover, it is ideal for maintaining the proper conditions for fostering new growth.
+Moreover, it’s ideal for maintaining the proper conditions for fostering new growth after pruning Raspberries.

-- Apply the fungicides around the cut area to reduce the chance of cane canker disease infection.
+- Apply organic fungicides around the cut area to reduce the cane canker disease infection.

-- Remove any competitive weeds that are present around the plant.
+- Remove competitive weeds present around the plant.

-- Give the plant about two liters of water per week after pruning until the next growing season.
+- Give the plant about 2 liters of water per week after pruning until the next growing season.

-- Provide the plant with full direct sunlight for six to eight hours daily.
+- Provide the plant with full direct sunlight for 6-8 hours daily.

-- Maintain the surrounding temperature at least 12°C at night and around 18°C during the daytime to induce new growth.
+- Maintain the surrounding temperature at least 12°C at night and around 18°C during the daytime.

-- Raspberries prefer to grow in sandy-loamy or deep sandy soil having pH levels between 5 and 6.7.
+- Raspberries prefer to grow in sandy-loamy or deep sandy soil with pH levels between 5 and 6.7.

-- Sustain the relative humidity of 80 to 90% to promote new branches.
+- Sustain the relative humidity of 80-90% to promote new branches.